Georgi Yumatov: Biography

 Around the same time Yumatov started drinking heavily.
 It was speculated that the reason for this was his wife — an actress Muza Krepkogorskaya — who refused to have children.
 They met at VGIK during the 1940s and lived together up till Yumatov's death.
 Krepkogorskaya was never as popular as her husband, even though he made sure that she was given at least minor roles in every movie he appeared in.
 She was afraid that pregnancy might ruin her chance to perform «the role of her life» and kept making abortions.
 At one point she made an abortion when she was four months pregnant and lost the ability to give birth at all.
 It became a great shock for Yumatov.

 Despite the big success of Officers, his career started going downhill.
 During the 1980s he performed in several popular crime TV series, but with the collapse of the USSR he was left without any job.
 In 1994 Yumatov shot dead a 33-year-old janitor who helped him bury his dog.
 Investigation showed that after the burial they drank in the dog's memory, and the janitor told Georgi that he regretted that the Nazis hadn't won the war.
 Yumatov, a war veteran, was outraged and started a fight, during which he was wounded in the head with a kitchen knife.
 The actor then grabbed a trophy rifle from the wall and shot the janitor.
-He spent two months in prison, but was pardoned following the 1995 amnesty dedicated to 50 years since the Soviet victory in the Great Patriotic War.
+He spent two months in prison, but was pardoned on account of his military service following the 1995 amnesty dedicated to 50 years since the Soviet victory in the Great Patriotic War.

 After that he stopped drinking, started visiting church and spent all his time with his wife.
 Yet the following years saw a quick demise of his health.
 On 9 May 1997 he made his last appearance on public in a popular TV show Pole Chudes dedicated to the war victory.
 Soon he was diagnosed with aortic aneurysm.
 He went through a hard surgery, but it didn't help and on 4 October 1997 he died.
 He was buried at the Vagankovo Cemetery.
 In two years his wife Muza Krepkogorskaya also died.